This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 static_assert(is_complete_v<>); // #3

-Note that at #1, the template X has not been instantiated, so the foo function has not yet been defined, causing is_complete_v to return false.
-At #2, we instantiate an X<void>, causing the foo function within X to be instantiated, adding a definition to foo, so at #3, is_complete_v returns true.
-Of course, a function can only have one definition.
-If you try to instantiate an X<int>, the compiler will report a redefinition error for foo.
+Note that at #1, template X has not been instantiated, so the foo function is not yet defined, and is_complete_v returns false.
+At #2, we instantiate an X<void>, which in turn causes the foo function within X to be instantiated, adding a definition for foo.
+Consequently, at #3, is_complete_v returns true.
+Of course, a function can have at most one definition; if you try to instantiate another X<int>, the compiler will report an error that foo is redefined.

-Combining the above techniques, we can easily instantiate a compile-time switch:
+Combining the techniques mentioned above, we can easily instantiate a compile-time switch:

 auto flag(auto);